 - Very easy to use

-- Closely resemble a cigarette
+- Closely resembles a cigarette

-- Compact, fit easily into a pocket
+- Compact, fits easily into a pocket

 - Limited flavour choice